 Tim’s role for his D1, Power 5 university expanded from operations to include opponent scouting and analytics, eventually leading to him orchestrating the team’s analytical operations.

-Tim also consults with several NBA agents on utilizing data to help players negotiate contracts, and consulted to work on designing the team playbooks used in NBA 2K18 for 20 of 30 NBA teams.
+Tim also leads the team’s consulting efforts with numerous NBA agents on utilizing data to help players evaluate opportunities, market themselves to teams, negotiate contracts, push for more playing time, and more.
+Tim also consulted to work on designing the team playbooks used in NBA 2K18 for 20 of 30 NBA teams.

 Tim’s has produced written work on Nylon Calculus, LakerFilmRoom, Forum Blue & Gold, and Real Ball Insiders.
 He previously co-hosted the Taking Charge with Cranjis McBasketball podcast to cover the Lakers from a scheme and analytical point of view, and now co-hosts the BBall Index podcast on a weekly basis.

 Tim does what he does to better the game and the experience of those watching and competing, and BBall Index is no different.
 This team was assembled to equip great writers with the technical expertise and analytical prowess to unlock supreme written content, as well as provide value adding gambling model content for the NBA, WNBA, and college basketball.